Hitler's Reign of Terror: Story

 The picture opens with a re-enacted phone call between reporter Cornelius Vanderbilt, Jr. in Germany and narrator Edwin C. Hill in New York.
 Then a parade of people carrying torchlights in Berlin, where Jewish works and other political books are burned.
 Vanderbilt meets with Hill, and then flies out of the country.
 Hill talks with Vanderbilt about the problems in his country, then a re-enacted interview between Adolf Hitler and Vanderbilt.
-During a viewing of World War I battle footage, Hitler's home town, Leonidad, Austria, and his parents' graves are shown.
+During a viewing of World War I battle footage, Hitler's home town, Braunau am Inn, Austria, and his parents' graves are shown.

 Vanderbilt goes to Vienna, to see Chancellor Dollfuss, and he films several Austrian Nazi riots during a parade.
 In a re-enactment, Vanderbilt's passport is stolen, and there are several shots of Nazis abusing Jews.
 In yet another re-enactment, Vanderbilt interviews Crown Prince Wilhelm, and more books are burned.
 Helen Keller talks to an interviewer about her books, which were burned by the Nazis.
 Then a conversation between Vanderbilt, Kaiser Wilhelm II in Doorn, Holland, and Prince Louis Ferdinand is re-enacted.

 Actual anti-Nazi speeches given by prominent Jews and some Gentiles are shown, and the Nazis are shown trying to alter the Bible.
 In the final scene, Congressman Samuel Dickstein of New York and Hill give speeches directly to the audience, explaining the dangers of Nazism.